OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 ### Authentication providers

 We recommend [Active Directory](https://en.wikipedia.org/wiki/Active_Directory) for most installations.
-For this to work in Azure you'd need a domain controller setup locally in Azure.
+For this to work in Azure you need a domain controller setup locally in Azure.
 Please see our [authentication provider compatibility section](/docs/security/authentication/auth-provider-compatibility.md) for a full list of supported authentication providers.

 If you're hosting in Azure with Domain Controllers, it would be a similar setup as described in our [on-premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md) guide.